-Talcum Powder Cancer Lawsuits – Current Baby Powder Lawsuit Information
+Talcum Powder Cancer Lawsuits – Baby Powder Ovarian Cancer Lawsuit Information

 The first baby powder cancer lawsuit was won in a South Dakota federal court in late 2013.
 Deane Berg, the plaintiff, sued Johnson & Johnson, Luzenac America and its parent company Rio Tinto Materials (talc mining companies) for negligence and failure to warn consumers of the risk of ovarian cancer from talcum powder dusting.
 Ms. Berg was diagnosed with ovarian cancer in 2006, and had used Johnson & Johnson’s talc-based hygiene products including Shower to Shower on a daily basis for thirty years.
 The federal jury found that Ms. Berg’s use of baby powder contributed to her contracting ovarian cancer.
 Three different doctors examined cancerous tissues from Ms. Berg and concluded that the presence of talc had caused her ovarian cancer to develop.
 The outcome of this trial gives hope to the tens of thousands of other women who have developed ovarian cancer after using talcum powder.

 Baby powder ovarian cancer lawsuits can be filed by women and the families of women who were diagnosed with ovarian cancer and have a history of using talc-based products for genital hygiene.
 Talcum powder cancer lawsuits allege that Johnson & Johnson was aware of the studies linking baby powder to ovarian cancer, yet chose not to warn consumers of the heightened risk.